siruthesiru/human-resources-information-system/README.md

 ## Security Vulnerabilities

-If you discover a security vulnerability within Laravel, please send an e-mail to Gerald Silverio via `sirutonin@gmail.com`.
+If you discover a security vulnerability within Laravel, please send an e-mail to Siru Tonin via `sirutonin@gmail.com`.
 All security vulnerabilities will be promptly addressed.

 <hr>